yurichan28/torrench/README.md

 * [linuxtracker] Supports filtering search using categories
 * **[TPB_Specific]**
 	* Surf torrents Ad-free
-	* Get complete torrent details (Description, comments, torrent download).
-Torrent details are available in dynamically-generated HTML pages.
+	* Get complete torrent details (Description, comments, torrent download). **Torrent details are available in dynamically-generated HTML pages.**
-	* Display colored results on basis of uploader's status (Very useful when choosing torrent).
+	* **Display colored results on basis of uploader's status** (Very useful when choosing torrent).
 (If you are familiar with thepiratebay, you must be knowing that it divides uploaders into 3 categories)
 		* VIP Uploader [_green-skull_]
 		* Trusted Uploader [_magenta-skull_]
 		* General Uploader
-	* Fetch Torrents on basis of pages [1 page yields 30 results (max)].
+	* Fetch Torrents on basis of pages [1 page = 30 results (max)].
 	* Fetch Comments on basis of pages [Useful when torrent has large number of comments, and not all comments are intended to be fetched].

 ### Note